fqaiser94/mse/README.md

 ```

 As you can see, the successive `add_fields` method calls have been collapsed into a single `add_fields` method call.

 Theoretically, this should improve performance but for the most part, you won't notice much difference unless you're doing some particularly intense struct manipulation and/or working with a particularly large dataset.

 # Questions/Thoughts/Concerns?

 Feel free to submit an issue.

-# Upcoming features

-1. Publish to Maven Central.
-2. Publish to pip.